 O&M Agreement.
-On July 21, 2011, AMP and NAES Corporation ("NAES") entered into an Initial O&M Services Agreement.
+AMP and NAES Corporation ("NAES") entered into the five-year O&M Services Agreement, effective January 20, 2018.
 NAES provides continuous operation and maintenance activities 24 hours a day and 7 days a week to optimize electrical power generation and, in that capacity, NAES has been engaged:

-- to implement, in coordination with AMP policies and procedures, various detailed programs including safety and health programs, environmental compliance programs, operations programs, maintenance programs, administrative programs, training/qualification programs and water chemistry programs; - to perform routine and preventative maintenance actions on all AFEC systems and equipment in accordance with vendor instructions and the maintenance plan for the facility; - to manage all facility outages (planned, unscheduled, forced) to minimize outage duration and impact on production; - in connection with the administration of the facility, to prepare annual budgets and submit them to AMP for approval and, following approval, to manage operations in compliance with each budget, and generate budget variance reports, as required; - to establish and implement effective purchasing systems and to procure, for AMP, all materials, equipment, chemicals, supplies, services, parts, and other miscellaneous items required for routine O&M;
+- to implement, in coordination with AMP policies and procedures, various detailed programs including safety and health programs, environmental compliance programs, operations programs, maintenance programs, administrative programs, training/qualification programs and water chemistry programs; - to perform routine and preventative maintenance actions on all AFEC systems and equipment in accordance with vendor instructions and the maintenance plan for the facility; - to manage all facility outages (planned, unscheduled, forced) to minimize outage duration and impact on production; and - in connection with the administration of the facility, to prepare annual operation and maintenance budgets and submit them to AMP for approval and, following approval, to manage operations in compliance with the approved budget.